bashbaugh/old-personal-site/_posts/2019-02-03-p2html5-js-game.md

 `if (this is true) {do this} else {if its not, do this}`

-You can put anything inside the parenthesis as long as it can be true or false.
+You can put anything inside the parentheses as long as it can be true or false.
 Everything with a value is considered true in JavaScript, so `43` and `1` are considered "true" by JavaScript. `0` is considered false.

 Often you'll need to compare to values in JavaScript, to see if, for example, one value is greater than, less than, or equal to another.
 In that case you'll need to use [comparison operators](https://www.w3schools.com/js/js_comparisons.asp); some examples are `==` (equal to), `<` (less than), `>` (greater than), and `!=` (not equal to).
 There are also [logical operators](https://www.w3schools.com/js/js_comparisons.asp) which are `&&` (and), `||` (or), and `!` (not).